S2H-Mobile/android-actionbar-compat/README.md

 It makes the ActionBar API available to Froyo+ devices.
 You can define the state of the home icon as a navigation item programmatically.

 ## Setup
-Import the project folder as a library into Eclipse ADT.
+- Import the project folder as a library into the Eclipse ADT workspace.
+- Add the library to an existing Android application:

+1. Right-click on your application in Eclipse -> _Properties_
+2. Select _Android_ -> _Library_
+3. Click on _Add ..._
+4. Select the library and click _Ok_

 ## Usage
-- Add this library to the build path of your Android project.
 - Extend your activity from one of the provided base activities.
 - Implement the necessary methods in your activity.

 ## Example

 ```java
 package com.example.actionbar;